nd1012/LSC/README.md

 The same problem exists with the `beforeunload` and `unload` DOM events.
 Here you may attach to the `beforenavigate` event of the `LSC.events` object instead.

-For websites that rely heavy on JavaScript that depends on the normal page initialization events the browser sends usually, this may not be a solution :(
+For websites that rely heavy on JavaScript that depends on the normal page initialization events the browser sends usually, LSC may not be a solution, if you can't manage to modify the event handling :(

 ## Use `sessionStorage` instead of `localStorage`